Sweden's big interest rate hike follows other central banks

 STOCKHOLM -- Sweden’s central bank followed other central banks in undertaking a big increase to its key interest rate to combat inflation, saying Thursday that high prices are undermining people's purchasing power and making it tough for households and companies to plan their finances.

-It comes as the ECB, U.S. Federal Reserve and other central banks have made similar large rate increases to fight inflation that has been squeezing people around the world.
+It comes as the ECB, U.S. Federal Reserve and other central banks also have made large rate increases to fight inflation that has been squeezing people around the world.

 In Sweden, the forecast “shows that the policy rate will probably be raised further at the beginning of next year and then be just below 3%,” the bank said.

-Note: This story has been corrected to show that the rate of 2.5%, not the rate increase, is the highest in 14 years.